ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-grants/index.md

 contentPreview="Find some great community tools within." title="Which tools should I use?">

-   <p>It depends on what you're working on, but here's a non-exhaustive list of tooling</p>
+   <p>It depends on what you're working on, but here's a non-exhaustive list of tooling:</p>

 - [A non-exhaustive list of Eth2 tooling](https://notes.ethereum.org/@protolambda/eth2_tooling#Network-tooling) _– protolambda_
 - [Eth2 client APIs](https://github.com/ethereum/eth2.0-apis)
-- [rumor](https://github.com/protolambda/rumor) for collecting data from group of clients
+- [rumor](https://github.com/protolambda/rumor) agents to analyze and/or visualize gossip subnets in real time.
   - rumor is an interactive shell to run the Eth2 network stack, attach to testnets, debug clients, and extract data for tooling.
-- [wealdtech/chaind](https://github.com/wealdtech/chaind) for pulling historical state at a given node
+- [wealdtech/chaind](https://github.com/wealdtech/chaind) for pulling historical state at a given node.
-- [lighthouse crawler](https://github.com/pawanjay176/lighthouse) for pulling live attestation gossip seen by a Lighthouse node
+- [lighthouse crawler](https://github.com/pawanjay176/lighthouse) for pulling live attestation gossip seen by a Lighthouse node.
   - clone the repo and run `cargo run --release --bin crawler`
 - eth2 block explorers
   - [Beaconcha.in](https://beaconcha.in/)